MiAnPh/MAPN-SRTS/docs/index.md

 4. The EPC layer was ingested via MTC API.
 5. School locations were mapped using datasets from the California Open Data Portal.

+### C) The Shortest-Path Route Analysis
+To understand how students actually navigate their neighborhoods, our model moves away from simple straight-line distances ("as the crow flies") and simulates real-world walking behavior.
+We accomplish this by transforming spatial sidewalk data into an interactive digital transit network.

+#### Building the Digital Network
+Our spatial model is like a digital "connect-the-dots" map of the neighborhood.
+Using Python data libraries, we convert physical geography into two core components:
+- Nodes (The Intersections): Every street corner, crosswalk entrance, and bus stop is mapped as a specific geographic coordinate point.
+- Edges (The Pathways): The actual segments of sidewalks or crosswalks that connect these points are mapped as pathways.

+By cleaning and linking these pieces together, we create a mathematically precise network grid where every path knows its exact length and location.
+Cleaning the pedestrian networks after pulling the data from Tile2Net was done through QGIS in order to fill or interpret any gaps that was missed by the program.

+#### Simulating Student Walking Logic
+With the digital grid established, we use a routing algorithm to calculate the absolute most efficient walking paths from local high-frequency bus stops to school gates.
+The model acts exactly like a smartphone navigation app, evaluating every possible combination of sidewalk segments to find the path that minimizes total walking distance.

+We run this routing simulation under two distinct scenarios:
+- The Baseline Condition: We calculate the best path a student can take using only the neighborhood's current, existing sidewalk network.
+If a critical sidewalk is missing, the model recognizes it as a dead end and forces the simulated student to take a longer detour.
+- The Remediation Counterfactual: We rerun the simulation after digitally fixing the missing connections.
+This allows us to see how a new sidewalk segment might unlock a much more direct, safer path.

+By comparing the distance of the winding current path against the streamlined remediated path, we isolate exactly how much unnecessary walking distance (circuity) is forced upon students by broken infrastructure.
+Gaps that cause the largest detours or block access to vital transit nodes are flagged as our highest priority for municipal repair.

 ## 3. Limitations <a name="Limitations"></a>
 The following section outlines the boundaries of our analytical framework.
 While our methodology provides a data-driven approach to prioritizing sidewalk improvements, it is important to recognize that a spatial model is an approximation of reality.
 Our analysis primarily focuses on the physical proximity and infrastructure potential of school-to-transit corridors.
 It does not capture real-time behavioral data, individual student route choices, or the micro-scale quality of sidewalk pavement (such as cracks or narrowness) beyond what is available in the public record.